This post may contain affiliate links. Please read our disclosure policy.

 Sarah’s Notes

-- Chuck roast (leave whole, shred at the end and degrease the sauce by laying paper towels over the sauce and discarding).
+- Yes, if you can’t find bottom roast or steaks you can use one of these cuts of beef: cube steak (or cubed stew meat), chuck roast (leave whole, shred at the end and degrease the sauce by laying paper towels over the sauce and discarding), or stew meat.

 - Over mashed potatoes or steamed rice